 Low VIX valuation = Low volatility

 - The average true range (ATR) indicator shows the markets range for a specified period, making it a great tool for determining volatility.
-It is also accessible since most brokers, including our partners Plus500, provide this tool on their platforms.
+It is also accessible since most brokers, including our suggested broker Plus500, provide this tool on their platforms.

 Average true range (ATR) indicator

 During the highlighted period, the ATR indicator trended up due to large price moves.
 Once it was calmer, and the price range decreased, the indicator fell.

 Volatility has a direct effect on risk in every market, therefore you need to understand and adapt to changes in volatility to manage risk correctly.

 Higher volatility leads to greater risk.
 Most traders run away from volatility because of this, they are missing something though… if volatile markets equal more risk, they also hold greater opportunities to make profit.

 The key is to adjust for volatility instead of being fearful of placing trades, it sounds easy enough but how can you do this?
 By sizing your positions correctly and taking volatility into account when setting your stop losses.